-Once a student has completed drafts of the first three chapters of the dissertation-on the topic, the literature, and the research methodology-the dissertation adviser will schedule the student's oral presentation about the research project.
+Once a student has completed drafts of the first three chapters of the dissertation proposal on the topic of choice, the dissertation adviser will schedule the student's oral presentation about the research project.
 At this presentation for the Dissertation Committee, the student will explain his/her research proposal, summarizing the major ideas of the initial dissertation chapters.
-Some students do this presentation in Phase 1 of the DBA Program, but most do so in Phase 2, when they have finalized work on their first three chapters.
+Some students do this presentation in Phase One of the DBA Program, but most do so in Phase Two, when they have finalized work on their first three chapters and have completed all the research coursework.

-Phase Two (20 credits)
+Phase Two (12 credits)